Gardens & Galleries

 Day 1: Tokyo (2 nights)

-Arrive in one of Tokyo’s International Airports (Haneda or Narita).
+Arrive in one of Tokyo’s international airports (Haneda or Narita).
 Met by transfer staff on arrival and taken to your Tokyo hotel.
 You will have free time in Tokyo until tour orientation that evening, where you will meet your tour leader and the rest of the group.
-Enjoy a welcome dinner at local izakaya-style Japanese casual restaurant.
+Enjoy a welcome dinner at a local izakaya-style Japanese casual restaurant.

 Accommodation: Chinzanso 5* Hotel (or similar)